X-Ray Inspection Services for Foreign Material in Food

 INSPECT

-Product is sent through industrial X-ray systems configured for the specific product and packaging format.
+Product is sent through medical-grade X-ray systems configured for the specific product and packaging format.
 These systems detect differences in density to identify potential foreign material.
-Suspect items are flagged and separated for further review or removal, depending on the scope of the project.
+Contaminated items are flagged and separated for further review or removal.

 REPORT

 At the end of the process, you receive a detailed report outlining what was found, where it was found, and how much product was affected.
-This documentation supports internal decision-making for product disposition and any necessary process changes.
+This documentation supports internal decision-making for product disposition and can help with corrective action and root cause analysis.

 What X-Ray Can Detect in Food